Miouss/portfolio/README.md

-This is my portfolio website, code in React, that imitating the Windows 10 interface/behavior
+This is my portfolio website, coded in React, that imitating the Windows 10 interface/behavior